Dave864/Hex_Summons/README.md

 ## Target Audience

 This game is intended for people from their mid teens to the mid 30's.
 It is intended for people who are fans of high fantasy, where magic is a fundamental aspect of the world.
-People who are a fan of tactics games like *Fire Emblem* or *Final Fantasy Tactics Advance* will find the tactics combat of *Working Title* appealing. *Working Title* will interst players seeking a fantasy story where learning of the history and nature of the world is the focus.
+People who are a fan of tactics games like *Fire Emblem* or *Final Fantasy Tactics Advance* will find the tactics combat of *Working Title* appealing. *Working Title* will interest players seeking a fantasy story where learning of the history and nature of the world is the focus.

 # Concept